WAH Program Review – Scam or a Legit Business Opportunity?

 The Sales Page(s)

 They use identical websites to promote the product with slight variations.
-This is called split testing in marketing terms to determine the better-performing variant.
+In marketing terms, this is called split testing to determine the better-performing variant.

-The sales page using videos uses the same exact video but changes the text a little bit.
+The sales page using videos uses the same exact video but changes the text slightly.
 They advertise it as a business, but the third one advertises it as a job instead!

 WAH’s sales pages are anything but similar.
-The first version (v1) is a text-only page, and it talks about building an affiliate marketing business.
-The second one shows a video featuring a lady claiming to be Bobbie (not again!)
+The first version (v1) is a text-only page about building an affiliate marketing business.
+The second one shows a video featuring a lady claiming to be Bobbie (not again!).

 The person is merely an actor hired off a freelancing site